 - The tendency of competition advisers to limit choice to firms with an established track record, assuming that this addresses risk factors; - Clients, both public and private, who only want to deal with established, well connected firms, thereby guaranteeing the preeminence of the starchitect system.
 The Professional Adviser When there are no strict government guidelines concerning the administration of competitions - such as whether or not certain types of competitions should be completely open to all participants - advisers then gain considerable authority in guiding a client through the architect selection process.
 When advising a client to opt for an invited process, an adviser can usually assume that the invited firms with which they are familiar will invest a reasonable amount of effort in producing an adequate proposal.
 Advisers will often openly admit that they prefer invited competitions over open ones, as much less administrative work is involved.
 They are also notable for including laypersons on juries, assuming that any risk involved in the architect selection process can be diminished by means of local involvement.1 Here, there is always the danger that those on selection committees may defer to a specific client for judgement, assuming that a project might not see the light of day if that client is not entirely supportive of it.
+Despite all of this, however, there are important arguments a professional adviser can make for an open competition.
+One could argue that open competitions generate innovative ideas serving to promote the public good, that they contribute to the education of the public, and, most importantly, that they aid in the discovery of new talent.
 The founder of the firm, Günter Behnisch, was central to the establishment of the institutional use of open competitions in post-World War II Germany.
-Despite all of this, however, One could argue that open ideas serving to promote the the discovery of new talent.
+8